-The John Toups Medal for Excellence in Teaching Recipient
+The John Toups Presidential Medal for Faculty Excellence in Teaching Recipient

 Linda Apple Monson